-No wait: this overview of protoplanetary disks will be the briefest overview ever.
+No wait: actually, this overview of protoplanetary disks may end up being the briefest overview of anything, ever...

-- (1) The theoretical view of protoplanetary disk structure - Highlights from Calvet & d'Alessio chapter in book "Physical Processes in Circumstellar Disks around Young Stars" (see their §4.1) - Young star (protoplanetary) disks have SEDs (due to dust emission...so watch out!) that are flatter than predicted from "standard" accretion disk theory; implies temperature falls off more slowly than $R^{-3/4}$ .
+(1) The theoretical view of protoplanetary disk structure

+- Highlights from Calvet & d'Alessio chapter in book "Physical Processes in Circumstellar Disks around Young Stars" (see their §4.1) - Young star (protoplanetary) disks have SEDs (due to dust emission...so watch out!) that are flatter than predicted from "standard" accretion disk theory; implies temperature falls off more slowly than $R^{-3/4}$.
 Why?
 Irradiation by central star. - Eq.
 3 gives irradiation flux incident on a flat disk due to the central star.
-Note the $R^{-3}$ dependence.
+Note the R^{-3} dependence.
 This is too steep to help heat the disk at large radii. - BUT Eqs.
-4-6 then show how the vertical structure determined assuming hydrostatic equilibrium requires that the disk (scale) height H increases with R so long as T decreases more slowly than $R^{-3}$ :
+4-6 then show how the vertical structure determined assuming hydrostatic equilibrium requires that the disk (scale) height H increases with R so long as T decreases more slowly than R^{-3} :

-$H \propto T^{1/2} R^{3/2}$
+$$H \propto T^{1/2} R^{3/2}$$